paulk-asert/groovy-data-science/subprojects/HousePrices/README.md

 Alternatively, you can run the main examples online using a Jupyter/Beakerx notebook:

+__Requirements__:
+* GroovyFX examples require JDK 8 with JavaFX, e.g. Oracle JDK8 or Zulu JDK8 bundled with JavaFX.
+* Numerous examples create a Swing/JavaFX GUI, so aren't suitable for running in the normal way when using Gitpod.
+* Some examples use Tablesaw Plot.ly integration which fires open a browser.
+These will give an error if run using Gitpod but will create a file in the `build` folder which you can then open by right-clicking in the Gitpod browser then "Open With -> Preview".

 ## Scaling regression

 It can be potentially difficult to scale linear regression.